wp-plugins/foliopress-wysiwyg/readme.txt

 == Changelog ==

+= 2.6.12

+* Fix for Wordpress 4.0 - WP core Media Upload not working.

 = 2.6.11

 * Upgrade to latest FCKEditor (2.6.11), fixing security issues with built-in spell checker (not used by our plugin)